Current Weather

 Weather Briefing

-VFRMorava Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 4,500 feet and 10 miles or greater visibility.
+VFRMorava Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis